-Memories are triggered by an abundance of toys and games that, since the 1950s, have reflected the most popular television programmes.
-Magazine covers illustrate the change in style and fashion, while colourful graphic posters connected to the product aspirations of each period.
+Memories arise from toys and games that, since the 1950s, have reflected the most popular television programmes.
+Magazine covers illustrate the change in style and fashion, while colourful posters connected to the product aspirations of each period.
 Amongst these memories, there are stories to consider, as the advance in technology, or the passing of the domestic servant.
 Along with the emancipation of women, the takeover of the self-service, the benefits of refrigeration and the growth of plastics.

 Whether or not you are a lover of nostalgia, package design, or the history of our throwaway society.
 This Time Tunnel offers the ultimate treasure of childhood memories – toys and sweets, crisps and cereals.
 It’s also a revelation into the lifestyle of our grandparents’ generation, where it’s worth remembering that the items on display were once the edge of their time.

 Fifty years ago, Robert Opie saw the need to unravel the story of how consumer products had evolved since Victorian times.
 By 1975 Robert had enough material to hold his own exhibition, The Pack Age, at the Victoria & Albert Museum.
 After a sixteen year career in market research, he opened the first museum in Gloucester in 1984.

 Although the focus of Robert’s research has been the history of supermarket brands.
 His other interests extend to other aspects of our consumer story: toys and games, travel and transport, leisure and entertainment.
 Along with magazines and newspapers, technology and fashion, as well as the evidence of historic events, major exhibitions and royal occasions.
 All this gives a wider context to the everyday history of marketing trends.

 You can take your pick as to whether Robert Opie is a consumer historian or a supermarket archaeologist.
 However, after writing twenty books and appearing on endless television and radio shows, he has become an authority on his subject.